IBE160/SG-Pre-terminal/docs/epics.md

 So that I can keep a local copy or use it in other applications.

 **Acceptance Criteria:**
-1. An "Export to CSV" button is added to the dashboard UI.
+1. An "Export to CSV" button is added to the UI (e.g., on the Spreadsheet page).
 2. Clicking the button calls the `/export/csv` API endpoint.
 3. The browser prompts the user to download the generated CSV file.
 4. The downloaded file is correctly formatted and contains the user's data.